honeycombio/observability-day-workshop/README.md

 It generates images by combining a randomly chosen picture with a randomly chosen phrase.

+## Workshop Agenda

+1. Hello!
+Welcome to Advanced Instrumentation with OpenTelemetry
+2. Look at this app.
+It has default instrumentation.
+3. Run this app.
+See what the traces look like.
+4. Improve the traces.

 ## Running the application

 ### one-time setup